Memoir of a Murderer: Plot

-Byeong-soo tries to tell Eun-hee about his misgivings with Tae-joo, but realizes that Tae-joo had preemptively discussed with her about Byeong-soo's suspicious activities around the bamboo grove.
-Byeong-man calls him back with the lab's result claiming the blood sample is from a deer.

-Suppressing his self-doubts, Byeong-soo is determined to kill Tae-joo, but his failing mind and body betrays him.
-He starts experiencing hallucinations and a whole week's worth of memory is completely erased.
+Suppressing his self-doubts, Byeong-soo is determined to kill Tae-joo, but his failing mind and body betray him.
+He starts experiencing hallucinations and a week's worth of memory is erased.

-Byeong-soo wakes up finding himself tied up in his bedroom, with Tae-joo reading and liberally editing his memoir.
+Byeong-soo wakes up to find himself tied up in his bedroom, with Tae-joo reading and liberally editing his memoir.
 Tae-joo admits to being the killer and having swapped the handkerchief with the blood sample.
 Byeong-soo tries to grab his bag for a weapon but fails and spills its contents onto the floor.
 Tae-joo threatens to kill Eun-hee unless Byeong-soo takes the blame for his crimes, then tranquilizes him.
 Byeong-soo wakes up and only vaguely remembers what happened.

-Fearing for Eun-hee's safety, Byeong-soo orders her to stay with his sister Maria (Gil Hae-yeon) in her convent.
+Fearing for his daughter's safety, Byeong-soo orders her to stay with his sister Maria (Gil Hae-yeon) at her convent.
 He follows Tae-joo to an abandoned house and finds footage of Yeon-joo being held hostage.
 When he presents this evidence to the police, they suspect Byeong-soo himself is responsible.
-Upon trying to call Maria to prove Eun-hee's safety, Byeong-soo recalls Maria committed suicide shortly after Byeong-soo killed their father.
-He flees, and the police begin digging up the bamboo grove, finding the bodies of Byeong-soo's past victims, as well as Yeon-joo.
+Upon trying to call Maria to prove Eun-hee's safety, Byeong-soo recalls Maria committed suicide shortly after their father's death.
+Police begin digging up the bamboo grove, finding the remains of past victims and Yeon-joo.

-At home, Byeong-soo recalls who his final victim was - his adulterous wife.
-Before killing her, he learned that Eun-hee was not his biological daughter.
-Arriving home after the car crash, Byeong-soo almost killed Eun-hee, but his injury caused him to forget the events surrounding his last kill.
-He comforted the terrified Eun-hee and continued caring for her.
-Recalling the recent incident in which he nearly strangled Eun-hee, mistaking her for his wife, Byeong-soo becomes convinced that he might have killed his daughter in a fit of insanity.
+At home, Byeong-soo remembers his last kill - his adulterous wife.
+Before dying, she spitefully said Eun-hee was not his daughter.
+Byeong-soo's head injury causes him to forget this revelation and he continues caring for Eun-hee.
+Byeong-soo recalls almost strangling Eun-hee, mistaking her for his wife, and becomes convinced that he might have killed his daughter in a fit of insanity.

-The guilt-ridden Byeong-soo prepares to kill himself as he listens to Eun-hee's voice on his recorder.
-However, he then hears Tae-joo confessing his crimes.
-During their earlier confrontation, he accidentally hit the "Record" button.
-He then realizes that he sent Eun-hee away in Tae-joo's car, not a taxi as he remembered.